What do “exposures” in social anxiety treatment involve?

 Role-play exposure:

 Role play is another powerful exposure technique that can be employed in individual or group therapy.
 Sometimes people find it a bit difficult to get into character and fully engage in role play.
-Still, there are many benefits to role-play exposures that make it worthwhile.
+Still, the many benefits of role-play exposures make it worthwhile.
 In individual therapy, Adam and the therapist can role play social interactions within the privacy of a therapy session.
-The same scenario can be practiced many times and Adam may benefit from the therapist’s feedback.
+Adam and the therapist can practice the same scenario many times.
+Additionally, Adam may benefit from the therapist’s observations and feedback.

 Group therapy for social anxiety, including DC CBT’s Building Social Confidence group, makes use of role-play exposures.
 The benefits in this case are a bit different to those gained through individual therapy.

-First, exposures are done in front of other group members so there’s a small audience.
+First, we conduct exposures in front of other group members, meaning there’s a small audience.
 Does that make you nervous?
 It’s quite understandable, but exposures being practiced in front of others is a good thing!
-Group members who are observing will learn by watching what is unfolding in front of them.
-During Adam’s role play, those who are not taking active part can observe and hopefully learn from his interactions.
+Observing group members will learn by watching the role play unfold in front of them.
+During Adam’s role play, group members not taking active part can observe and hopefully learn from his interactions.
 Conversely, when Adam is not taking active part, he can be observing and learning from others.

 Second, there is a greater variability of role-play exposures that can be practiced in group therapy.
 In Adam’s case, the therapist can arrange to have one or more group members take part to create a social situation.
 Let’s say Adam initiates a conversation with a stranger as the first part of exposure.
-Then, a second group member could join this interaction and now Adam is tasked with interacting with two people.
+Then, a second group member could join this interaction.
+Now Adam has the challenge of interacting with two people at once.
 This kind of variability cannot be created in individual therapy.

 Third, group members can provide you feedback.
 Have you ever had social interactions where you wondered what other people were thinking about you?
 Well, you’re not alone!
 We’ve likely all been there at some point and it’s a particular area of challenge with social anxiety.
 When engaging in role-play exposures in group therapy, it’s possible to find out!
 After the role play ends, group members can provide feedback about their impressions of the interaction.